UCLA-SSC/spa-drupal/public/sites/all/modules/popups/README.txt

   // In your module
   popups_add_popups(array('#mylink', '#mylink2=>array('width'=>'200px')));
-  IMPORTANT: You can only put popups_add_popups in module, NOT in a .tpl file
-             or the template.php file.
   This is the simplest method if you want to pass in per-link options.
   The first key is a jQuery selector.
 It should select an 'a' element (unless you are using the 'href' option).
 See http://docs.jquery.com/Selectors to learn more